SynapseProject/synapse.docs/docs/run/setup/authorization.md

         {Provider-specific configuration data}
 ```

-**Note:** the runtime engine processes the Providers list sequentially.
-If multiple Providers address the same ServerRole/Topic, the engine will stop processing with first Provider to successfully process the Authorization request.
+**Note:** the runtime engine processes the entire list of matching Providers list, sequentially.
+If multiple Providers address the same ServerRole/Topic, the engine will process each Provider and ultimately reports the cumulative authorization outcome.

 ## Providers